A low-mass binary neutron star: long-term ejecta evolution and kilonovae with weak blue emission: Hydrodynamics evolution

 \subsubsection{Effects of radioactive heating}

 The result of our HD simulation in which the radioactive heating is turned off during the hydrodynamics evolution is also plotted in Figure~\ref{fig:meje_time} with the green curve.
 The time evolution of the total mass in the computational domain without the radioactive heating term agrees approximately with that for the fiducial setup, while the presence of the radioactive heating term slightly increases the total mass by enhancing the acceleration by the pressure gradient.
 This suggests that the radioactive heating plays only a minor role for the hydrodynamics evolution for our setup.
 Indeed, the left panel of Figure~\ref{fig:meje_heat} shows that the angle-averaged rest-mass density of the ejecta for the results with and without the radioactive heating term agrees approximately with each other.
 The presence of the radioactive heating term slightly decreases and increases the material with the radial velocity of $\leq 0.03\,c$ and $0.03$--$0.1\,c$, respectively, due to the enhancement of the pressure gradient, while the difference is nevertheless small.
-Note that, on the other hand, the presence of the radioactive heating could induce a small difference in the resulting light curves due to the difference in the initial internal energy of the radiative transfer simulation (see Appendix~\ref{app:heat}).
+We note that the density at $r/ct\approx 10^{-3}$ for the model without the radioactive heating term is five times larger than that with the radioactive heating term, but the total mass in $r/ct \leq 0.005$ is less than $10^{-3}\,M_\odot$, and it is not important for kilonova lightcurves.
+On the other hand, the presence of the radioactive heating could induce a small difference in the resulting light curves due to the difference in the initial internal energy of the radiative transfer simulation (see Appendix~\ref{app:heat}).

 The previous studies~\citep{Rosswog:2013kqa,Grossman:2013lqa} show that the radioactive heating could mildly modify the ejecta profile.
 In contrast to the previous results, the radioactive heating has a minor effect in our HD simulation.
 This can be understood by the delay until the ejected material reaches the extraction radius of the NR simulation.
 The right panel of Figure~\ref{fig:meje_heat} shows the specific radioactive heating rate of the ejecta as a function of time elapsed after the fluid temperature decreased below $10\,{\rm GK}$ (${\rm GK}=10^9{\rm K}$).
 While the contribution from radioactive heating rate becomes the largest at $t\approx1\,{\rm s}$, we find that the ejected material took typically $\approx 2\,{\rm s}$ until it reached the extraction radius of the NR simulation.
 Hence, the radioactive heating has been already weakened at the injection time in our HD simulation, and hence, has only a minor effect to the evolution.